moq-wg/moq-transport/draft-ietf-moq-transport.md

 x (b):
 : Indicates that x consists of a variable length integer, followed by that many bytes of binary data.
+For empty values, the lenght is set to 0.

 # Object Model {#model}